magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/user-not-able-to-add-product-to-cart-if-allow-countries-is-not-selected.md

 ```
 ## Cause

 The Adobe Commerce configuration retrieves `null` in case when a multiselect configuration does not have any selected items.
-The continuing of processing this configuration works well in PHP versions < 8.1, however in PHP 8.1 it does not work properly due to the errors that have been provoked by the "[Deprecate passing null to non-nullable arguments of internal functions in PHP 8.1](https://wiki.php.net/rfc/deprecate_null_to_scalar_internal_arg)".
+This configuration if further successfully processed in PHP versions earlier than 8.1.
+However in PHP 8.1 it does not work properly due to the errors that are caused by the "[Deprecate passing null to non-nullable arguments of internal functions in PHP 8.1](https://wiki.php.net/rfc/deprecate_null_to_scalar_internal_arg)".

 ## Solutions